lookit/lookit-docs/docs/source/tutorial-second-study.rst

 1. Setup
 ~~~~~~~~~

 We'll start with a standard setup frame called "exp-video-config".
-You can see a sample of what it looks like :ref:`here <elf:exp-video-config>`.

-Underneath the screenshot, you'll see an example of defining this frame in your study protocol:
+Take a look at the documentation for this frame :ref:`here <elf:exp-video-config>`.
+You'll see a screenshot of what it looks like, and under "Examples" you'll see examples of how to define this frame in your study protocol:

 .. image:: _static/img/tutorial/exp_video_config.png
     :alt: Exp-video-config frame docs

-Copy the definition of the "video-config" frame (``"video-config": { ... }``, as shown highlighted above), and open up your study's protocol editor.
+Copy one of the definitions of the "video-config" frame (``"video-config": { ... }``, as shown highlighted above), and open up your study's protocol editor.
 Paste this into the "frames" value, like this:

 .. image:: _static/img/tutorial/video_config_added_to_frames.png
     :alt: Adding the video-config example to frames

-You will need to delete the line breaks in the "troubleshootingIntro" value for this to be proper JSON.
-Edit the text as well, so it references your own lab and an appropriate contact method!
+Edit the text if you'd like, so it references your own lab and an appropriate contact method!

 That defines a frame that's now available for us to use.
 In order to actually use it, add it to your "sequence" as well: